Darya Petrovna Saltykova: Life

-The eldest daughter of a diplomat, Count Peter G. Chernyshev, godson of Peter the Great, and many believed to be for his son, and Catherine Andreevna, daughter of a famous chief of the secret office during the time of Biron, Count Andrei Ivanovich Ushakov.
-She spent her early life abroad with her father, and upon her return in 1762, she and her sister became known as two of the most learned women in Russia.
+She was the eldest daughter of a diplomat, Count Peter G. Chernyshev, godson (and rumoured son) of Peter the Great, and Catherine Andreevna, daughter of a famous chief of the secret office during the time of Biron, Count Andrei Ivanovich Ushakov.
+She spent her early life abroad with her father, primarily in England, where she received an excellent education.
+Upon her return in 1762, she and her sister became known as two of the most learned women in Russia.

 In 1762, she was appointed maid of honor to Empress Catherine the Great.
 She participated in the famous court masquerade of 1766 and at the great amateur theatre performance of 1768, where she was given much attention.
-After her marriage in 1769, she became a leading figure in the Russian nobility.
-In 1780–83, she made a trip to Europe with her family, and on their return, her spouse was made governor of Vladimir.
+After her marriage to Ivan Petrovich Saltykov in 1769, she became a leading figure in the Russian nobility.
+In 1780–83, she made a trip through Europe with her family, and on their return, her spouse was made governor of Vladimir.
 In 1793, she was appointed lady in waiting.